Security Threats and Sources

 Why It Matters

 Threats matter because cybersecurity is not only about fixing defects.
 Teams also need to understand what kinds of events or actors could use those weaknesses, what business processes could be disrupted, and what assets are attractive enough to target.
-Without a threat view, security work can become a checklist disconnected from real exposure.

 Where It Appears in Real Systems or Security Workflow